ianmacartney/discord-slack-bridge/README.md

 1. Create a discord bot and authorize it, adding it to your server / guild.
-2. Copy the token and save it in the environment variables in the dashboard with the key TOKEN. `npx convex dashboard` to get there.
+2. Copy the token and save it in the environment variables in the dashboard with the key DISCORD_TOKEN. `npx convex dashboard` to get there.

 ### 3. Configure Slack